Eastern Federal Lands Access Program (FLAP) (South Carolina) - FY 2027-2029

 Applications will be accepted beginning on May 30, 2025, and must be received by August 29, 2025.

-Applications must be emailed to the appropriate address provided in the Contact section (preferred submission method).
-Applications may also be mailed or delivered to the appropriate address or faxed using the information provided in the Contact section.
+Applications must be emailed to the appropriate address provided in the Contact section.
+Applicants that need to send multiple emails due to file size must label the subject line of the emails according to the specifications detailed in the Checklist file.
+Applications may also be mailed or delivered to the appropriate address provided in the Contact section or faxed using the information provided in the Contact section.

 Applications must include: